PeopleForBikes/map-tools/README.md

 #### 3. Convert shapefile

-As with the heat map above, the shapefile needs to be converted to a json or geojson format in the WGS 84 coordinate system.
+As with the heat map above, the shapefile needs to be converted to a json or geojson format in the WGS 84 coordinate system for visualization using Leaflet for R. Alternatively, you can visualize the shapefile using a GIS editing program.

 #### 4. Create map